-Rank Label of the claims Legal basis Comments 1 Share rights If during the final distribution all creditors in a compulsory liquidation procedure can be settled in full, the shareholders have the right to the remainder of the assets.
+Rank 2 Label of the claims Legal basis Comments 1 Share rights If during the final distribution all creditors in a compulsory liquidation procedure can be settled in full, the shareholders have the right to the remainder of the assets.
 Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 41 para 3 and 5 in conjunction with the Bankruptcy Act (OG, 71/15, 104/17 and 36/22), Article 285 Share rights do not represent an order of priority for the collection of claims within the compulsory liquidation procedure in view of the prescribed ban on the return of paid-in contributions.
 However, share rights are depicted here as an order of priority for resolution reporting purposes.
 2 Subordinated debt The principal amount of subordinated debt that is included in Additional Tier 1 capital.
 Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 33 para 8 point 6 in conjunction with para 11 To the extent that the instrument of Additional Tier 1 capital is only partially included in the calculation of regulatory capital, the entire instrument is treated in the manner prescribed by Article 33 paragraph 8 of the Act on Compulsory Liquidation (OG 146/2020).
 3 Subordinated debt The principal amount of subordinated debt that is included in Tier 2 capital.
 Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 33 para 8 point 5 in conjunction with para 9 and 11 To the extent that the instrument of Tier 2 capital is only partially included in the calculation of regulatory capital, the entire instrument is treated in the manner prescribed by Article 33 paragraph 8 of the Act on Compulsory Liquidation (OG 146/2020).
 Parts of the instrument that was subject to amortisation should also be placed here.
 4 Subordinated debt Claims of parent undertakings as owners of instruments used by subsidiaries to meet the minimum requirement for own funds and eligible liabilities on an individual basis.
-Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 33 para 8 point 4 in conjunction with para 11 5 Subordinated debt Claims of owners of instruments used in accordance with the Act on the Resolution of Credit Institutions and Investment Firms to meet Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 33 para 8
+Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 33 para 8 point 4 in conjunction with para 11 5 Subordinated debt Claims of owners of instruments used in accordance with the Act on the Resolution of Credit Institutions and Investment Firms to meet the minimum requirement for own funds and eligible liabilities and for which it has been arranged that when bail-in tool is applied, the instruments shall be Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 33 para 8 point 3 in conjunction with para 11

-&lt;sup>2 The ranking starts with the most junior ranking instruments and items.
+2 The ranking starts with the most junior ranking instruments and items.
 If there are less than 20 different insolvency ranks in the jurisdiction, the rows corresponding to the non-existing insolvency ranks shall be left empty